ericcombiolab/LRTK/README.md

 *parameters
 -OD/--outdir: The output directory.

--DB/--database: The recommended "database" contains reference genome and barcode whitelist file  and can be downloaded from Zenodo.
+-DB/--database: The ```database``` contains reference genome and barcode whitelist, which can be downloaded from Zenodo.

--RG/--read_group: Full read group string (e.g. '@RG\tID:foo\tSM:bar').
+-RG/--read_group: Read group (e.g. '@RG\tID:foo\tSM:bar').

--T/--threads: default = 1, this determines the number of threads used for variant phasing tool.
+-T/--threads: The number of threads used for variant phasing tool (default: 1).

--SI/--sample_info: The path to input sample information file.
+-SI/--sample_info: The path to Sinfo (sample information file).

-The Sinfo file (tab-separated) should be prepared as:
+The Sinfo (tab-separated) should be prepared as:
 ```
 #Barcode	FQ1	FQ2	INDEXFQ	Linked-read_tech
 Example_10x	/path_to/Example.large.10x.R1.fq	/path_to/Example.large.10x.R2.fq	-	10x